 In video production, shotgun microphone is widely regarded as the go-to standard for getting high-quality audio.
 As we all know, audio quality is key to video recording.
 That’s the reason why it’s important to select the right mic and use it appropriately.
 So what is a shotgun microphone used for?
 Before that, let’s have a brief understanding of it.

 What is a shotgun microphone?

-A shotgun microphone belongs to directional microphone, which is good at capturing sound in front of it while blocking ambient noise from the sides and rear.
-Several types of shotgun microphones are used in recording.
-The followings are common types.
+A shotgun microphone is typically directional, which is good at capturing sound in front of it while blocking ambient noise from the sides and rear.
+Different types are used in recording.
+The followings are some common used types.

-There are different ways to classify the shotgun microphone.
-According to the device applied to, there are shotgun microphone for camera, off-camera shotgun mic and shotgun microphone for phone.
+There are different ways to classify the types.
+According to the device applied to, there are three common types.

 If classified by pickup patterns, there are the super cardioid shotgun microphone, hypercardioid and ultracardioid shotgun mics.

 Also, it can be classified by the length of shotgun, including long, medium and short shotgun microphones, which affects the using situations.